MicrosoftDocs/win32/desktop-src/SysMon/systemmonitor-reportvaluetype.md

 ---
 title: SystemMonitor.ReportValueType property
-description: Retrieves or sets a value that determines if the Histogram and Report views graph the last value sampled during the sampling interval or a calculated value from the sampling, such as the average or minimum counter value. ms.assetid: 'add75744-c3ab-48ab-b567-28a072facfdd'
+description: Retrieves or sets a value that determines if the Histogram and Report views graph the last value sampled during the sampling interval or a calculated value from the sampling, such as the average or minimum counter value. ms.assetid: add75744-c3ab-48ab-b567-28a072facfdd
+keywords:
+- ReportValueType property SysMon
-keywords: ["ReportValueType property SysMon", "ReportValueType property SysMon , SystemMonitor class", "SystemMonitor class SysMon , ReportValueType property"]
+- ReportValueType property SysMon , SystemMonitor class
+- SystemMonitor class SysMon , ReportValueType property
 topic_type:
 - apiref
 api_name: